Competition: Economics

 Nicholas Gruen has referred to The Competition Delusion, in which competition is taken to be unambiguously good, even where that competition leaks into the rules of the game.
 He claims this drives financialisation (the approximate doubling of proportion of economic resources dedicated to finance and to 'rule making and administering' professions such as law, accountancy and auditing.

-Interstate

-Competition between countries is quite subtle to detect, but is quite evident in the world economy.
-Countries compete to provide the best possible business environment for multinational corporations.
-Such competition is evident by the policies undertaken by these countries to educate the future workforce.
-For example, East Asian economies such as Singapore, Japan and South Korea tend to compete by allocating a large portion of the budget to the education sector, including by implementing programmes such as gifted education.

 Law

 Competition law, known in the United States as antitrust law, has three main functions: